Abhishikaf/smart_documents/README.md

 This application was written in Python, Solidity, and SQL.
 It uses the following technologies:

 - streamlit

--
+Please verify you have installed all of the requirements.

-The application uses Remix IDE to implement a smart contract.
+- The application uses Remix IDE to implement a smart contract.
+This can be run in the online version on their website.
-The application uses Ganache to simulate an Ethereum payment network.
+- The application uses Ganache to simulate an Ethereum payment network.
+You must install Ganache.
+- The application uses Metamask to connect the Ganache test network to the smart contract deployed in Remix IDE.
+- The application uses Remix IDE to implement a smart contract.
+This can be run in the online version on their website.
-The application requires a Pinata account.
+- The application requires a Pinata account.
 You will need to acquire a PINATA_API_KEY and PINATA_SECRET_API_KEY.

 ## Usage:

+The app can be run with the command ```streamlit run app.py``` in the application folder.

+You will need to start the program Ganache to simulate a local Ethereum network.

 ## Future Development: